endropie/mcp-setup/src/tools/README.md

 **All schema fields must have descriptions** using `.describe()`.
 This ensures your tools are well-documented and provides better user experience in MCP clients.

-The framework validates descriptions at multiple levels:
+The module validates descriptions at multiple levels:

 ### Build-time Validation
 ```bash